A Glossary of Battery Terms

 - Voltage, nominal -- Voltage of a fully charged cell when delivering rated current.

 - Wet Cell -- A cell, the electrolyte of which is in liquid form and free to flow and move.

-We are seting up our own UN38.3 testing lab now.
-We can provide UN38.3 test service to our customer soon.
+We already set up our own UN38.3 testing lab.
+We can provide UN38.3 test service to our customer now.

 If you want to set up your own lab, we also provide equipments and onsite training.
 Email us for the quote and lead time.